idealo/imagededup/README.md

                 duplicate_map=duplicates,
                 filename='ukbench00120.jpg')
 ```
+It is also possible to use your own custom models for finding duplicates using the CNN method.

-For more examples, refer [this](https://github.com/idealo/imagededup/tree/master/examples) part of the
+For examples, refer [this](https://github.com/idealo/imagededup/tree/master/examples) part of the
 repository.

 For more detailed usage of the package functionality, refer: [https://idealo.github.io/imagededup/](https://idealo.github.io/imagededup/)